technout/scripttool/README.md

 Optional (and to learn): download the PAGE builder from <http://page.sourceforge.net/>

-Download this project code
+Download this project release <https://github.com/technout/scripttool/releases>

-Run script_tool.py from the project directory (python3 ~/script_tool/script_tool.py)
+Extract the files and run script_tool.py from the project directory (form the command line: python3 ~/script_tool/script_tool.py)

 License
 -------